 Eating and drinking is permitted in the library within normal limits.
 We do ask, however, that you take care when simultaneously handling out materials.

 Media that is found neither in our library nor in any other library in Karlsruhe can be ordered by other German libraries through interlibrary loan.
 Books and copies can be requested.
 The condition for an interlibrary loan is that the requested publication belongs to the providing library.
-The Online Interlibrary Loan can be accessed through the link on the website itself (Manual online interlibrary loan).
+The Online Interlibrary Loan can be accessed through the link on the website itself (Interlibrary Loan Order Instruction).
 If any problems arise, kindly fill out the Interlibrary Loan Contract Form which should be sent via email to bibl(at)karlshochschule.de or submitted to the Library desk.
 The fee for an interlibrary loan amounts to € 1,50.
 The delivery of books can last between 2-4 weeks, while that of the article copy can last from a couple of days to 2 weeks.
 Should the order arrive at our library, the interested party will be notified via email.
 The books and articles can be loaned exclusively from the library desk according to the borrowing and returning periods.
 We take great care of the delivery and return of interlibrary loans.
 The loan period is usually four weeks minus about three days for the return period.
 Renewals are only sometimes available on request.
-TANs are available in the library at lending times or can be requested via E-mail with the subject "TAN request" at bibl(at)karlshochschule.de
+TANs are available in the library at lending times or can be requested via E-mail with the subject "TAN request" at bibl(at)karlshochschule.de.

 The library has a number of print journals.
 Journals are generally not available for loan.
 A short-term loan in the house during the loan time is possible.
 For this, kindly leave your student card at one of the desks.
 The journals must be returned no later than 5pm at the service desk.
 For access to archived journals previous issues, please ask at the library desk.
 Electronic journals can be searched for through the Electronic Journals Library – EZB.